-- 7. Two teachers in Mexico and one in the USA use a "stoplight approach" to error correction.
+- 9. Two teachers in Mexico and one in the USA use a "stoplight approach" to error correction.
 Read the article in Appendix 4 to learn about their approach.
 Then, return to this activity. - a.
+What does it mean to "value the learner"? (three things)

+[Viewing them as models to other learners, creating a safe learning environment, feedback done with empathy]

-What does it mean to "value the learner"? (three things) - b.
-With the stoplight approach, who is in control of error correction? - c.
-What happens during each step? (three steps) - d.
-In your own words, explain what each color means. - e.
-What were the results when the authors used this approach? (three things) - 8.
-Now it's your turn. - a.
-Make three signs: One that says "Stop!" another that says "Maybe!" and a third that says "Go!" - b.
+- b.
+With the stoplight approach, who is in control of error correction? [students!] - c.
+What happens during each step? (three steps) - [1] have a talk with with students about error correction, 2) explain the meaning behind the three colors, 3) use it in class] - d.
+In your own words, explain what each color means.

+[Red: Do not correct me.
+Yellow: Correct major mistakes only.
+Green: Correct me at any time.]

+e.
+What were the results when the authors used this approach? (three things)

+[At first, many students flashed the red cards, and then they increased the amount they used their second language and flashed green cards most often.
+Students took increased responsibility for their own learning.]

+- 10. Now it's your turn. 🗸 🗬 - a.
+Make three signs: One that says "Stop!" another that says "Maybe!" and a third that says "Go!"

+b.
 Your trainer will assign you to talk about a topic for two or three minutes in small groups.
 Before you speak, flash one of the signs for all to see.
 All MUST respect your wishes.

+[Assign trainees to talk for two or three minutes about a topic of your choice or their choice.
+Use the traffic light approach to error correction.]

-MODULE IV Appendixes
+MODULE IV | Appendixes

-Appendix 1 Laura and Sevara 220
+Appendix 1 Laura and Sevara 279

-Appendix 2 Verb chart and comments 222
+Appendix 2 Verb chart and comments 282

-Appendix 3 Spoken grammar mini-lessons 224
+Appendix 3 Spoken grammar mini-lessons 283

-Appendix 4 Error correction: A traffic light approach 227
+Appendix 4 Error correction: A traffic light approach 287